artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 What turns out to be more important than reducing Read node count is managing what data is being processed by Nuke.
 By mananging the bounding box, render times were brought down X percent and memory brought down by X percent.
 Stamps don't reduce system overheads, but they do give us hidden inputs and the appearance of organization.

 See you in Part 2, where we will take a look at what happens when Stamps are put into production and why the appearance of organization is not organization.
 Until then, let's take another look at that Stamps spiral....

+## Downloads

+The test scripts used this piece are available for download from a repository Github.
+This piece is also available for download from the same repository— written markdown format for your VFX studio's compositing department wiki.
+Get the downloads here: https://github.com/artandmath/NukeProfilers